yhilpisch/dx/README.md

 # DX Analytics

-DX Analytics is a **Python-based financial analytics library** (in its early stages) which allows the modeling of rather complex derivatives instruments and portfolios.
+DX Analytics is a **Python-based financial analytics library** (mostly still in its early stages) which allows the modeling of rather complex derivatives instruments and portfolios.
 Make sure to fully understand what you are using this library for and how to apply it.
 Please also read the license text and disclaimer.

 ## Basic Philosophy